AlanBuckingham/vRproj/README.md

 - **Selection and Manipulation**: Employ Ray-Casting with pointing metaphors for object interaction.
 Objects are selected and manipulated using the reticle pointer and Bluetooth Controller.
 - **System Control**: Utilize the Bluetooth Controller for system controls and interaction, including menu navigation and object manipulation.

-## Avatar Selection
+Avatar Selection
-We designed an avatar selection scene which allow users to select their avatars.
-And we created our model from real human pictures using blender.
-Basically it is a full body and face model of a real human
+Our VR experience features a customizable avatar selection scene where users can choose their virtual representations.
+We've meticulously crafted these avatars by modeling full-body and facial features based on real human photographs using Blender.
+This approach ensures a more immersive and personalized experience for our users.

-## Intellegent System
+Intelligent Grading System
-We designed a system which can intellegently grade the users decoration based on the space allocation and environment harmony.
-Every time the user make any change to the room, A new grade will be generated and NPC will display corresponding emojis
+We've integrated an intelligent system that dynamically evaluates users' room decorations.
+This system considers factors such as space utilization and aesthetic harmony to assign a grade to the user's decoration efforts.
+With every modification made to the room, the system recalculates the grade, and our Non-Player Characters (NPCs) respond with appropriate emojis to reflect the user's design prowess.
+This feature adds a layer of interactivity and feedback, encouraging users to experiment with their virtual spaces.

+User

 ## Equipment